raleel/mythras-srd/0005_Combat.md

 #### Signal

-If unengaged, gesturing or signalling to one or more participants (if they can perceive the sign) is a Free Action.
+If unengaged, gesturing or signaling to one or more participants (if they can perceive the sign) is a Free Action.

 #### Speak